Agoric/documentation/main/zoe/api/zoe.md

     for the Automated Refund Dapp, it's the string "The offer was accepted".
 In the Covered Call example, it's a call option, which is an assayable `invitation` to buy the underlying asset.
 Strings and invitations are the most common things returned.
-    The value is set by the returned result of  the `offerHandlers` method argument to `zcf.makeInvitation()`. **tyg todo: Not sure what the offerHandlers look like/are represented.**
+    The value is set by the returned result of  the `offerHandlers` function passed as an argument to `zcf.makeInvitation()`.
 - `getNotifier()`
-  - Returns: `{ Promise<Notifier> }` **tyg todo: See distributed programmming for notifier details.
-Also see ZCFSeat for query about just how the notifer is used here.**
+  - Returns: `{ Promise<Notifier> }`
   - You use a `notifier` wherever some piece of code has changing state that other code wants updates on.
-    A `Notifier`'s framework can handle this interaction such that the publisher doesn't allocate storage, or track subscribers.
-Everyone wanting to be notified gets a promise that resolves when there is change.
-    The promise plumbing magically takes care of distributing the notifications.

 The updates can be anything the contract wants to publish.
-For example, you could notify about price changes, new currency pools, etc.
+    For example, you could notify about price changes, new currency pools, etc. For more about `notifiers`, see our [Distributed Programming Guide](https://agoric.com/documentation/distributed-programming.html#notifiers)
 - `hasExited()`
   - Returns: `{ Promise<Boolean> }`
-  - Returns `true` if the seat has exited, `false` if it still active.
+  - Returns `true` if the seat has exited, `false` if it is still active.
 - `tryExit()`
   - Returns `{ Void }`
   - Note: Only works if the `seat`'s `proposal` has an `OnDemand` `exit` clause.
-    Zoe's offer-safety guarantee applies no matter how a `seat`'s interaction with a contract ends. **tyg: SHould that be "contract instance"?** Under normal circumstances, the participant might be able to call `tryExiProoft()`, or the contract might do something explicitly.
-On existing, the contract **tyg todo: Should "contract" be "seat holder" or similar?** gets its current `allocation` and the `seat` can no longer interact with the contract.
+    Zoe's offer-safety guarantee applies no matter how a `seat`'s interaction with a contract ends.
+Under normal
+    circumstances, the participant might be able to call `tryExit()`, or the contract might do something explicitly.
+On exiting, the seat holder gets its current `allocation` and the `seat` can no longer interact with the contract.